hemanth-chakravarthy/EchoVoyages/README.md

 Sai Jagannadh – S20220010045

+---

-📌 Project Status
+## 📌 Project Status

-This project is actively developed and structured for future enhancements such as:
+EchoVoyages is actively developed and structured to support future enhancements such as:

-Authentication & authorization
+Authentication and authorization

-Booking & payment integration
+Booking and payment integrations

-Admin analytics dashboard
+Admin dashboards and analytics

+---